Parung: Economy

 Parung is famous locally for producing durian called durian parung.
 It is however becomes particularly rare to find such durian in Parung itself.

 Parung is also famous for its fish cultivation, particularly ornamental fish.
 Pasar Parung, which serve as Parung's commercial center, is widely acknowledged as the biggest ornamental fish market in Indonesia, and maybe even in Southeast Asia.

-Tourism

-A small pier in Lake Lebak Wangi, 2022.

-Parung also has several small lakes, including Lake Lebak Wangi in Pamegarsari village.

 Cultures

-Parung district is close to the border with the cities of Depok which are the centres of Betawi culture, so that there is a mix of Betawi culture with local Sundanese culture in Parung district.
-The mixing of cultures in the Parung causes the typical arts of the district to also vary.
-There are religious arts such as marawis, tambourines, kelaran parade arts, and cucurak which have existed in Parung since old times and are still inherent in Parung.
+Parung District is close to the border with the cities of South Tangerang and Depok which are the centres of Betawi culture, so that there is a mix of Betawi culture with local Sundanese culture in the Parung area.

+The mixing of cultures in the Parung District causes the typical arts of the district to also vary.
+There are religious arts such as marawis, tambourines, then kelaran parade arts and cucurak which have existed in Parung District since ancient times and are still inherent in Parung.